AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 Computed attributes help quickly convert profile behavioral data into aggregated values at the profile level without dependence on engineering resources for:

-- Enabling targeted personalization with activation of behavioral aggregates to Real-Time Customer Data Platform destinations, usage in Adobe Journey Optimizer, or in segmentation
+- Enabling targeted one-to-one or batch personalization with activation of behavioral aggregates to Real-Time Customer Data Platform destinations and usage in Adobe Journey Optimizer
+- Simplified audience segmentation with storage of behavioral aggregates as profile attributes
 - Standardization of aggregated profile behavioral data for usage across platforms and apps
 - Better data management with consolidation of old profile events data into meaningful behavioral insights

 These aggregates are computed based on Profile-enabled Experience Event datasets ingested into Adobe Experience Platform.
-Each computed attribute is a profile attribute created on your profile union schema, and is grouped under "Computed Attribute" field group in your union schema.
+Each computed attribute is a profile attribute created on your profile union schema, and is grouped under the "SystemComputedAttribute" field group in your union schema.

-Sample use cases include personalizing ads with the name of the last viewed product for people with no purchases in the last 7 days, personalizing marketing emails with total reward points won to congratulate users on being promoted to a premium tier, or calculating the lifetime value of each customer to drive better targeting.
+Sample use cases include:

+- Personalizing marketing emails with total reward points to congratulate users on being promoted to a premium tier
+- Personalizing communications to users based on purchase counts and frequency
+- Personalizing retention emails based on subscription expiry dates
+- Re-targeting users who viewed but did not purchase a product with the last viewed product
+- Activating event aggregates through computed attributes to a downstream system using Real-Time CDP Destinations
+- Collapsing multiple event-based audiences into a more condensed group of computed attributes
+- Re-targeting unauthenticated users offsite using recent partner IDs from events

 This guide will help you to better understand the role of computed attributes within Platform, in addition to explaining the basics of computed attributes.